Top 5 Distortion and Overdrive Pedals and How To Use Them

 Nobels ODR-1 BC

-Finally, the Nobels ODR-1 BC is a pedal that offers some great subtle more natural tube amp sounding drive tones.
-It has a reputation for being a bit of a secret weapon for a lot of session guitarists and many guitarists have used it to create some amazing drive tones.
+Finally, the Nobels ODR-1 BC is a pedal that offers some great, subtle, and more natural tube-amp-sounding drive tones.
+It has a reputation as a bit of a secret weapon among many session guitarists, and many have used it to create some amazing drive tones.

 Nobels ODR-1 BC